Drakefy/fyi/all_collections/_posts/2024-11-04-reviewers.md

   <div style="text-align: left; font-size: 14px; margin-top: 4px; margin-bottom: 20px;">VESA-style response time measurement for one transition.
 Credit: <a href="https://tftcentral.co.uk/articles/response_time_testing" target="_blank">TFTCentral</a></div>
 </div>

 VESA specification is to measure the total response time from some starting luminosity and target luminosity, and then discard the first and last 10%, meaning 10-90% of the total luminosity change is the transition.
 However, you'll notice most reviews don't use percentages but 0 for black and 255 for white (8-bit color allows for 256 distinct shades), typically due to the use of gamma correction as eyes don't perceive shades from black to white linearly and can tell differences in darker shades better than light ones.
 OSRTT is the industry-standard measurement tool, but others may include LDAT or custom photodiode-based tools.
-Different reviewers may have different configurations for any, such as use of gamma correction or tolerances (e.g. measurement concludes when value +- 3-10 GtG from target).
+Different reviewers may have different configurations for any, such as use of gamma correction or tolerances (e.g. measurement concludes when value +- 3-10 shades from target).
 Thus, the numbers from different reviewers often aren't directly comparable.

 <div style="text-align: center; font-size: 0;">
   <img src="{{site.baseurl}}/assets/images/q27g3xmn_monitors_unboxed.png" height="270px" style="margin: 0; vertical-align: bottom; display: inline-block;" />